 Parliamentary Hearing on “Gender dimensions of corruption”

-Held under the auspices of the Assembly’s Anti-corruption Platform, the hearing will host two guest speakers: Mr Matthias Kopetzky, Member of the Board of the Institute of Internal Audit (IIA-Austria), Leader of the Anti-Fraud Study Group (Austria) and Mrs Helena Lišuchová, GRECO Gender Equality Rapporteur and Bureau Member, Head of the International Co-operation Department, Ministry of Justice (Czech Republic).
+Held under the auspices of the Assembly’s Anti-corruption Platform, the hearing hosted two guest speakers: Mr Matthias Kopetzky, Member of the Board of the Institute of Internal Audit (IIA-Austria), Leader of the Anti-Fraud Study Group (Austria) and Mrs Helena Lišuchová, GRECO Gender Equality Rapporteur and Bureau Member, Head of the International Co-operation Department, Ministry of Justice (Czech Republic).

-Link to Webpage on Gender dimensions of Corruption
+Webpage on Gender dimensions of Corruption